 Rock ‘n’ roll is more than just music—it’s an attitude that you can find in all types of art.
 Kurt Vonnegut, Mozart, and Pablo Piccaso have more in common than most people realize, and somewhere out there, I’m sure there’s probably a barbershop quartet that’s punk as fuck.

 It’s no surprise that the rise of American EDM is partially due to bands with a pronounced rock ‘n’ roll edge.
-We’re not talking about ravers who moved on to Black Flag and Buddy Holly, but rather kids with a rock ‘n’ roll spirit who organically integrated themselves into scene.
-Before Sonny was the Skrill, he was the singing in the screamo band From First to Last, and it’s safe to say that his current music (which is awesome) partially reflects his time spent in that terrible band.
+We’re not talking about ravers who moved on to Black Flag and Buddy Holly, but rather kids with a rock ‘n’ roll spirit who organically integrated themselves into the scene.
+Before Sonny was Skrillex, he was the singing in the screamo band From First to Last, and it’s safe to say that his current music (which is awesome) partially reflects his time spent in that terrible band.

 Shifting from one style to the next often leads to uncharted territories.
 Take the Beastie Boys for instance.
 When they started out, they were playing punk shows with Bad Brains, but like all the best artists, they refused to be confined, shifting to hip-hop and creating a hybrid that made them unique.
 Their sound derived from the spirit of rock ‘n’ roll, and that helped define the band.

 We sat down with two similar musicians, Pete Wentz and Spencer Peterson, to talk about their new EDM project Black Cards and what it’s like to blend the old style with the new.

 Milk Made: So where did you guys meet originally?

 Spencer Peterson: We met in 2005, on Warped Tour somewhere.
 We played beer pong against each other.
 He wasn’t really drinking at that time…

 Pete Wentz: He was a maniac, he really liked to drink, and it’s great playing beer pong sober against drunk people…